abdmo/mern-delivery-scheduler-dev/README.md

 For the purpose of demo-ing CI/CD, another private production repo is being used which contains the same code as this repo but with confidential database URI

-- CI has been setup via CircleCI which will build the app upon commit and send notifications to developer through email
+- CI has been setup via CircleCI which will build the app upon commit and send notifications to developer through email.
+CI config is available at .circleci/config.yml

   TODO: insert CI pipeline and email snapshot

-- CD has been setup via Heroku which will deploy app upon commit after CI has passed at https://mern-delivery-scheduler.herokuapp.com
+- CD has been setup via Heroku which will deploy app upon commit at https://mern-delivery-scheduler.herokuapp.com after CI has passed

   TODO: insert CD snapshot